-Having an element of eLearning allows your workforce flexibility throughout the learning process–something that is essential when requesting that employees expand their skill set.
+Having a corporate eLearning solution allows your workforce flexibility throughout the learning process–something that is essential when requesting that employees expand their skill set.
 Building their skill sets is beneficial to each individual employee, but keep in mind that most staff are juggling work duties, home duties, and now, the added load of expanding current skills or learning new ones.
 For even the best multi-tasker, taking on learning new skills in addition to their normal workload might seem overwhelming.

 Ask Your Workforce